Penguin-Spy/quasar/README.md

 # Quasar
 A library for creating "virtual" Minecraft servers in Lua.
-Supports Minecraft 1.21.7 (protocol 772).
+Supports Minecraft 1.21.7/8 (protocol 772).
 If you wish to support clients of other (older) versions, use a proxy in front of the server.

 Currently in development, not ready for normal usage.

 # Features
 - Players joining & seeing eachother
-- Chunk loading
+- Chunk loading from region files
 - Block breaking/placing, persistent through client chunks unloading
 - Authentication/Encryption, player skins & skin layers
 - Player animations (arm swing, shifting)